cuevas1208/Traffic_Sign_Classifier/README.md

 cd Traffic-Sign-Recognition
 python main.py
 ```
-## Details About Files In This Directory

-`model_architecture.py`

-Model architecture

-`model_calls.py`

-Functions to train and use the model

-`preprocess_augmentation.py`

-Split, balance and augmentation functions

-`helper_Functions.py`

-Functions to visualize data

 ### Additional sources
 This project is part of Udacity Self-Driving Car Engineer Nanodegree program.
 Tools, techniques and knowledge learned in class about deep neural networks and convolutional neural networks were used to classify traffic signs.